Tips for Fishing on a Free-Drifting Boat

 The heavier the line is, the more water it catches.

-I would recommend PE1.0 or 1.2, at least PE1.5 for normal slow pitch approach from a free-drifting.
+I would recommend PE1.5, no heavier than PE2.0 for normal slow pitch approach from a free-drifting.
 If you want to use heavier line, you should be ready to switch to fast retrieve tactic.
-Hi-speed jigging does take out the line slack and move the jig at least.
+High-speed jigging does take out the line slack and move the jig at least.

 It depends on the wind and the current, but free-drifting usually doesn’t stay vertical with the jig.
 The line catches a lot of current, and the boat catches a lot of wind.
 The line goes diagonally into the water as shown in the picture.